Lloyd Garmadon: Abilities

 In the Ninjago series, Lloyd is described as an "Elemental Master", one of several characters who can manipulate an "element".
-In Lloyd's case, he is the Elemental Master of Energy, which gives him the ability to manipulate energy in various ways, such as shooting green energy blasts at his enemies, creating explosions of energy and creating an energy shield to protect his body from attack.
+In Lloyd's case, he is the Elemental Master of Energy, which gives him the ability to manipulate energy in various ways, such as shooting green energy blasts at his enemies, creating explosions of energy, and creating an energy shield to protect his body from attack.
 These powers first begin to develop in the second season, Legacy of the Green Ninja.
 Lloyd's powers are shown to become progressively stronger, as he develops the ability to form balls of energy and shoot energy blasts.
 Towards the end of the second season, Lloyd's powers are depicted at their greatest strength when he reaches his true potential, becoming the Golden Ninja.
 He uses this "Golden Power" to destroy the Overlord, the main antagonist of the season, in an explosion of light.
 However, in the third season, titled Rebooted, Lloyd voluntarily gives up his Golden Power, leaving just his elemental energy powers remaining.

 In early seasons, Lloyd's powers are shown to be connected to the elemental powers of the original four ninja.
 He is consistently portrayed as the strongest Elemental Master, which is explained by the fact that he can harness all of other ninja's elemental powers.
-Over the course of the series, Lloyd's elemental power is sometimes temporarily lost as a result of both internal and external forces to serve the storyline.
-This is particularly evident in the eighth season Sons of Garmadon and ninth season Hunted, in which Lloyd is shown to completely lose his elemental powers after losing a brutal fight with his father, Lord Garmadon.
+Over the course of the series, Lloyd's elemental power is sometimes temporarily lost.
+This is particularly evident in the eighth season, Sons of Garmadon, in which Lloyd is shown to completely lose his elemental powers after losing a brutal fight with Lord Garmadon.
 Like the other ninja, Lloyd also has the ability to use his elemental powers to summon an elemental vehicle or energy dragon at will.

 In the first season, Lloyd is shown to have no experience in combat, but is subsequently trained by the ninja in the second season.
-As part of this combat training, Lloyd is shown to develop his skills in the art of "Spinjitzu", a fictional martial arts technique, in which the characters rotate rapidly to create a tornado of their elemental power and hit enemies in the process.
+As part of this combat training, Lloyd is shown to develop his skills in the art of "Spinjitzu", a fictional martial arts technique, in which the characters rotate rapidly to create a tornado of their elemental power.
 When Lloyd is developed into a young teenager, he is shown to have acquired the physical skill and focus to become a confident and skilled warrior.
 In addition to these skills, the writers also depict Lloyd and the ninja repeatedly using Spinjitzu to form a "Tornado of Creation" to defeat enemies, which involves the characters combining their individual Spinjitzu tornadoes.
-In the fifth season titled Possession, a new skill called "Airjitzu" is introduced, which is similar to Spinjitzu, but allows the characters to levitate off the ground.
+In the fifth season, titled Possession, a new skill called "Airjitzu" is introduced, which is similar to Spinjitzu, but allows the characters to levitate off the ground.